aws/aws-eks-best-practices/content/security/docs/iam.md

 You can also block a pod's access to EC2 metadata by manipulating iptables on the node.
 For further information about this method, see [Limiting access to the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html#instance-metadata-limiting-access).

-If you have an application that is using an older version of the AWS SDK that doesn't support IRSA or Pod Identities, you should update the SDK version.
+If you have an application that is using an older version of the AWS SDK that doesn't support IRSA or EKS Pod Identities, you should update the SDK version.

 ### Scope the IAM Role trust policy for IRSA Roles to the service account name, namespace, and cluster

 The trust policy can be scoped to a Namespace or a specific service account within a Namespace.
 When using IRSA it's best to make the role trust policy as explicit as possible by including the service account name.
 This will effectively prevent other Pods within the same Namespace from assuming the role.
 The CLI `eksctl` will do this automatically when you use it to create service accounts/IAM roles.
 See [https://eksctl.io/usage/iamserviceaccounts/](https://eksctl.io/usage/iamserviceaccounts/) for further information.

 When working with IAM directly, this is adding condition into the role's trust policy that uses conditions to ensure the `:sub` claim are the namespace and service account you expect.
 As an example, before we had an IRSA token with a sub claim of "system:serviceaccount:default:s3-read-only" .
 This is the `default` namespace and the service account is `s3-read-only`.
-You would use IAM a condition like the following to ensure that only your that service account in a given namespace from your cluster can assume that role:
+You would use a condition like the following to ensure that only your service account in a given namespace from your cluster can assume that role:

 ```json
             "Condition": {